 Download now Free registration required

 Botnets, i.e., networks of compromised machines under a common control infrastructure, are commonly controlled by an attacker with the help of a central server: all compromised machines connect to the central server and wait for commands.
-However, the first botnets that use Peer-to-Peer (P2P) networks for remote control of the compromised machines appeared in the wild recently.
-This paper introduces a methodology to analyze and mitigate P2P botnets.
-In a case study, the paper examines in detail the Storm Worm botnet, the most wide-spread P2P botnet currently propagating in the wild.
-The paper was able to infiltrate and analyze in-depth the botnet, which allows to estimate the total number of compromised machines.
+However, the first botnets that use Peer-To-Peer (P2P) networks for remote control of the compromised machines appeared in the wild recently.
+In this paper, the authors introduce a methodology to analyze and mitigate P2P botnets.
+In a case study, they examine in detail the Storm Worm botnet, the most wide-spread P2P botnet currently propagating in the wild.
+They were able to infiltrate and analyze in-depth the botnet, which allows one to estimate the total number of compromised machines.

 - Format: PDF